FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 **over a significant period of time.**

+The Motion was proposed by Councillor Galvin and seconded by Councillor O’Sullivan.
+---
-The Motion was proposed by Councillor Galvin and seconded by Councillor O’Sullivan.--- On the proposal of Councillor Keary, and with the agreement of Councillor Galvin, the
+On the proposal of Councillor Keary, and with the agreement of Councillor Galvin, the

 Motion was amended to read as follows: